MetroGel-Vaginal Side Effects

 Generic Name: metronidazole topical

-Note: This page contains information about the side effects of metronidazole topical.
-Some of the dosage forms included on this document may not apply to the brand name MetroGel-Vaginal.
+Note: This document contains side effect information about metronidazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name MetroGel-Vaginal.

 More frequent side effects include: cervical candidiasis and vaginitis.
 See below for a comprehensive list of adverse effects.